Have you ever watched someone perform a bodyweight exercise and gasped in awe at their level of skill?

 -Proper hand placement gives you a fixed grip.
 Place hands based on what’s most comfortable but be sure to practice hands in opposite positions in order to develop your core muscles on both sides.

--Bottom hand needs to have fingers facing down while top hand needs to have the thumb facing downward.
+-Bottom hand needs to have fingers facing down while the top hand needs to have the thumb facing downward.

 -Keep your back pushed out with your core open.